-- Monitor out, to provide an image on your desktop computer as well as on the projection screen. - LAN port for network control and web server. - LitePort, for connecting a USB flash drive containing JPEG images. - Audio out, to provide sound for external speakers. - 5 volt DC output - 12V screen trigger output - Wired remote jack (for use with optional Commander 2 remote) - IR repeater jack - RS-232 connector for serial control.
+- Monitor out, to provide an image on your desktop computer as well as on the projection screen. - LAN port for network control and web server. - LitePort, for connecting a USB flash drive containing JPEG images. - Audio out, to provide sound for external speakers. - 5 volt DC output - 12V screen trigger output - Wired remote jack - RS-232 connector for serial control.
 Command control codes are in the Appendix and on our support website at www.infocus.com/support.